-Whether it was a grumpy old farmer, a manic dentist or a midwife convinced she had been haunted, Ronald helped his patients as best he could, from premature births and the ever-prevalent TB to attempted suicides.
+Whether it was a grumpy old farmer, a manic dentist or a midwife convinced she was experiencing a haunting, Ronald helped his patients as best he could, from premature births and the ever-prevalent TB to attempted suicides.
 In a world without antibiotics, where there was no cure for many common diseases, life was unpredictable.
 For Ronald too, there were times of personal tragedy as well as great joy as he practised through the depression and the Second World War.

 Written with warmth and humour, and full of eccentric characters, Call the Doctor movingly evokes a bygone age.